-The model-based engineering Award will recognise either an innovative use of models or the use of models to create an innovative product.
-Entries are welcomed from projects, at any stage of development, where modelling has been used in the design, implementation or test of products, software or services.
+The Model-Based Engineering Award will recognise projects, at any stage of development, where modelling and simulation have been used in the design, implementation and test of products, especially innovative embedded systems.

 Modelling and simulation

 - Using simulation for optimal design and increased performance